as6730/Galaga-Rebubbled/README.md

 - [x] Look into collisions in JS and begin implementing how larger bubbles will split into smaller ones.

 **Day 1**:
-- [ ] Apply basic styling to the background and user controls (including the modal to describe the functionality).
+- [x] Apply basic styling to the background and user controls (including the modal to describe the functionality).
-- [ ] Have the bubbles split into smaller bubbles when hit by an arrow from the character.
+- [x] Have the bubbles split into smaller bubbles when hit by an arrow from the character.
-- [ ] Flesh out the different sizes of bubbles.
+- [x] Flesh out the different sizes of bubbles.

 **Day 2**:
-- [ ] If a bubble hits the character, have the character lose a life.
+- [x] If a bubble hits the character, have the character lose a life.
-- [ ] Check that the controls are smooth and the speed of the bubbles is a good pace.
+- [x] Check that the controls are smooth and the speed of the bubbles is a good pace.
-- [ ] Style Level One.
+- [x] Style Level One.
-- [ ] Add Level Two - create bubbles of different sizes and speeds.
+- [x] Add Level Two - create bubbles of different sizes and speeds.

 **Day 3**:
-- [ ] Look into adding sound effects.
+- [x] Allow the user to accrue points based off the bubble and the level.
+- [x] Build multiple levels.

 **Day 4**:
-- [ ] Style the display and make sure that the everything is running smoothly.
+- [x] Style the display and make sure that the everything is running smoothly.
 A day to make sure the code, interface, and functionality is clean.
-- [ ] Potentially add sound effects.

 ### Bonus Features

-- [ ] Build multiple levels.
 - [ ] Set a timer for each level.
-- [ ] Allow the user to accrue points based off the bubble and the level.
 - [ ] Have a variety of different weapons that drop down from popped bubbles that the character can pick up and utilize.